What is the Difference Between ListView and RecyclerView?

 notifyDataSetChanged() on the adapter and then had to handle the rest ourselves, again.

 Fortunately, the RecyclerView was introduced and a lot of problems were solved.
 It’s more efficient by default, its animations are simpler, layouting it’s easier to use and the API is much nicer.
-So, if you ever wonder which one you should choose, your first thought should definitely be the RecyclerView.
+So, if you ever wonder which one you should choose, your first thought should be the RecyclerView.
+I hope this article helped you to understand what is the difference between ListView and RecyclerView.